A top 3 best practices in Geofence Advertising

 August 30, 2022

-After a lot of research, soul searching, meditation, attending lectures, meeting Yoda, and a pilgrimage to Vatican City, I’ve found three geofence marketing strategies that I want to share with you all.
+After a lot of research, soul searching, meditation, attending lectures, meeting Yoda, and a pilgrimage to Vatican City, I’ve found three of the best geofencing marketing practices worth sharing.
+Before getting into that, let's refresh on what geofence advertising is.

 My meeting with Yoda.
 No, this isn't from the film, a friend of mine took a video and I made a gif out of it.
 Source: trust me bro.

-Yeah, that French multinational retailer for beauty and personal care products has used geofencing to redefine their brick-and-mortar store experience for their customers.
+Yep, the French multinational retailer for beauty and personal care products has used geofencing to redefine their brick-and-mortar store experience for their customers.
 I guess the best way to describe it is that they’ve digitally personalized the in-store experience.
-That’s been made possible in a whole heap of ways which are very interesting, but not all of it’s relevant for this blog so if you don’t mind we’re just going to stick to what’s important for geofencing and location-based marketing.
+That’s been made possible in a whole heap of ways which are very interesting, but not all of it’s relevant for this blog. so if you don’t mind we’re just going to stick to showing you how the Sephora app is one of the best geofencing marketing examples.

-One of the ways they’ve digitally personalized their customers' in-store experience is through their mobile app.
-It comes with the similar features and uses that you’ll find with other company apps, but for its in-store experience the Sephora app has something more.
+They’ve digitally personalized their customers' in-store experience through the Sephora mobile app.
+It's not much different from other loyalty apps of its kind, but for its in-store experience the Sephora app has something more.
 The “Store Companion”, as they’ve called it, is activated once the user enters a store.
 This in-app companion helps you find the nearest store to you, checks if items you want are in stock, can book reservations, inform you of promotions and limited edition offers, and show product reviews and product recommendations.
 “Store Companion” also sends a notification to a customer that a product they have on their online wish list is in stock at a nearby store.
-It’s personalized advertising that’s done in such a way it doesn’t feel the same as other geofence advertisements because the “Store Companion” gives you a sense of interaction with the app on a deeper level.
+"Store Companion" isn't pushing you with advertisements, and has instead presented itself as an assistant.
+It's interactive and personalized advertising.
+That's why it's on the list of many geofencing best practices articles.

-A Volvo dealership in New York executed a 30-day marketing campaign that saw them attract 500 new customers to their website and 132 of them to their showroom.
-All done through geofence advertising.
+A Volvo dealership in New York executed a 30-day geofence advertising campaigns that saw them attract 500 new customers to their website and 132 of them to their showroom.

 Geofences were built around areas that had a lot of car shoppers.
 As a luxury car manufacturer, they specifically targeted those looking for a luxury brand, and built geofences around those local competitors.
 So, those car shoppers/enthusiasts would receive targeted banner ads.